-Yes, it is...but you certainly wouldn't want to be kidnapped there!
-The Monkees' second season opener finds The Monkeemobile breaking down in a backwater Mexican town, El Monotono.
-While Lupé, a mechanic, looks her over, the guys enter Pedro's Café, where, while ordering, David becomes smitten with Angelita, the pretty waitress, but her father, Pedro, the café's namesake proprietor, insists he mustn't see Angelita and that they must leave town at once.
-José, a bandito, reports Angelita is the woman of El Diablo, a/k/a The Bandit Without A Heart.
-José throws a knife at The Monkees table, sending them stacking up their chairs on tables and scurrying out into the street.
+The Monkees' second season opener finds The Monkeemobile breaking down in the backwater Mexican town of El Monotono.
+While Lupé, a mechanic, looks the car over, the boys enter Pedro's Café, where, while ordering, Davy becomes smitten with Angelita, the pretty waitress.
+Her father Pedro, the cafe's namesake proprietor, insists he mustn't see Angelita and that they must leave town at once.
+José, a bandito, reports that Angelita is the woman of El Diablo, AKA The Bandit Without A Heart.
+José throws a knife at The Monkees table, sending them stacking up their chairs and scurrying out into the street.

-Later, in the café, Micky, now dressed in a white cowboy outfit, prepares for his showdown with El Diablo as David, Peter and Michael help him with his gear.
-When the clock strikes high noon, Micky in wild west-confronts El Diablo; after advancing towards each other, El Diablo orders him to draw on the count of 3 but El Diablo cheats by drawing on the count of 2 instead and firing on Micky repeatedly.
-However, Micky taunts him on missing him making silly faces and then, as they sing "What Am I Doing Hangin' 'Round?," The Monkees and the bandits engage in battle which ends with them roping the banditos and winning, while David kisses Angelita.
+Later in the cafe, Micky, now dressed in a white cowboy outfit, prepares for his showdown with El Diablo as Davy, Peter and Michael help him with his gear.
+When the clock strikes high noon, Micky confronts El Diablo and after advancing towards each other, El Diablo orders him to draw on the count of three but El Diablo cheats by drawing on the count of two instead and fires on Micky repeatedly.
+However, Micky taunts him on missing him making silly faces and then, as they sing "What Am I Doing Hangin' 'Round?"
+The Monkees and the bandits engage in battle which ends with them roping the banditos and winning the fight, while Davy once again kisses Angelita.